collective/tutorial.todoapp/docs/chapter_0.rst

 Assumptions:

-* You have Plone running on port 8080 succesfully.
+* You have a Plone site running on port 8080 succesfully.
+If you do not have a Plone site running already, please see http://collective-docs.plone.org/en/latest/getstarted/installation.html.
+Also see http://collective-docs.plone.org/en/latest/getstarted/index.html for more information on getting started with Plone development
-* That's it!

-TODO: add pointers to how to get Plone running.
+* For this tutorial, we assume you have set up the default Plone site at http://localhost:8080/Plone.
+If you have NOT done that, please check out the quick HOWTO at XXX:link to add_plone_site.rst here